trainfarb/trainfarb/7.5.0-express-vision---v5myConnection/7.5.1-meetings---v5gr1belief/2022-09-02---0-tf---daily-WWC-report.md

     - Can chapters in this book become the structure for how I create case studies for trainfarb?
   - Did the breathing practice from Multi Orgasmic Man
     - relate this to how I'll be creating a conscious content marketing strategy for myself
-- advancing the sOl 369myPI course by bringing clarity to my private course offering
+- Outlining the sOl 369myPI One-on-One Course
-- outlining the value added to QM with sOl 369myPI
+- Outlining the DevRel Process from QM Creation Cycle to sOl 369myPI
-- reviewing DEG's business proposal to inspire the website design
+- Reviewing DEG's business proposal to Inspire wOl 369myPI
-- starting a case study for JR's Joyous Creation Sticker Packs
+- Completing sOl 369myPI for JR's Joyous Creation Sticker Packs
-- meeting with Wesley to clarify how we work together to achieve as much as posible
+- Defining Weekly Meeting Focus for Matador Harbor: Art of Recovery